mapbox/node-pre-gyp/README.md

 ### Configuring

-This is guide to configuring your module to use node-pre-gyp.
+This is a guide to configuring your module to use node-pre-gyp.

 #### 1) Add new entries to your `package.json`